 The eligibility typically requires a minimum credit score of 640 (650 for FHA, 620 for USDA/VA), a debt-to-income (DTI) ratio of 45–50%, completion of a HUD-approved homebuyer education course, and a minimum borrower contribution of 1% of the purchase price.
 Income limits range from $88,200–$141,000, and purchase price limits vary from $349,525–$453,100 by county.

 The maximum loan amount is $806,500.
-Effective July 1, 2025, OHFA’s DPA will adjust to 3% for conventional Ohio home loans and 3.5% for government loans (FHA, VA, USDA).
+Effective January 1, 2026, OHFA’s DPA will adjust to 3% for conventional Ohio home loans and 3.5% for government loans (FHA, VA, USDA).

 1. OHFA YourChoice!
 Down Payment Assistance

 The YourChoice!
-DPA offers 2.5% or 5% of the home’s purchase price (3% or 3.5% post-July 2025) as a forgivable second mortgage for down payment or closing costs.
+DPA offers 2.5% or 5% of the home’s purchase price (3% or 3.5%) as a forgivable second mortgage for down payment or closing costs.
 It pairs with OHFA’s FHA, VA, USDA, or conventional loans, requires a 640 credit score, and is forgiven after seven years if the home remains the primary residence.
 Repayment is required if sold or refinanced within seven years.
 Details at OHFA YourChoice!.

 2. OHFA Grants for Grads

-The Grants for Grads program provides a discounted mortgage interest rate and 2.5% or 5% DPA (3% or 3.5% post-July 2025), forgivable after five years, for first-time buyers who graduated within 48 months from an accredited college with an associate’s or higher degree.
+The Grants for Grads program provides a discounted mortgage interest rate and 2.5% or 5% DPA (3% or 3.5%), forgivable after five years, for first-time buyers who graduated within 48 months from an accredited college with an associate’s or higher degree.
 Repayment is required if the home is sold or the buyer leaves Ohio within five years.
 A 640 credit score and homebuyer education are required.
 Details at OHFA Grants for Grads.

 3. OHFA Ohio Heroes Program